 Try this warm and cozy keto broccoli cheese soup if you like the one from Panera Bread.
 The big difference is that this low-carb version made with cheddar has fewer carbs without sacrificing taste.

 Now that the cooler fall temperatures have been creeping in, I've been craving warm comfort foods.
 That means it's the perfect time for soup!

 When my daughter decided she wanted to have dinner at Panera Bread the other night, I opted for the soup and salad.
-I thought it would be a healthy low carb choice.
+I thought it would be a keto friendly choice.

 The half chicken cobb salad that I ordered was certainly low in carbs.
 But, the cheddar broccoli soup I chose was very thick.
 It likely had more carbs than I would have liked.

 So I created a homemade keto broccoli cheese soup to enjoy without worry.
 Not only is this version lower in carbs, it's tastier than what I've tried in restaurants or from a can.

 The soup has a creamy base that blends heavy cream and broth.
 It's lightly seasoned with butter, garlic, salt, mustard, and tarragon.

 For vegetables, I included a little celery along with the broccoli.
 Then finished things off with plenty of cheddar cheese.

 You'll find all the amounts used in the recipe card at the end of this post.

 - Cook garlic in melted butter until golden brown.